PhoenixMP/Capstone-2/README.md

 #### __User Profiles__
 Registered users can access their dedicated profile page, showcasing a carousel of score cards representing their achievements.
 Users can accumulate these score cards by saving their best scores for different songs.
 This profile page offers two distinct views: "Personal Best" and "Undefeated" score cards.
 A "Personal Best" score card is initially obtained for a song as soon as a user saves a non-zero score.
-This card is continually updated whenever the user achieves a new personal best score for that particular song.
+This card is continually updated whenever the user achieves a new personal best score for that song.
 On the other hand, "Undefeated" score cards are earned when a user holds the top score for a specific song.
 However, these cards can be relinquished if another user surpasses their score, reflecting a dynamic and competitive aspect of the game's leaderboard system.